otarZAP/reconbot/README.md

 # 🛰️ ReconBot — a tactical two-wheeled recon drone

-A small, sleek two-wheeled recon drone you and your son build together.
-A single **ESP32-S3-CAM** streams live video to an **iPhone web app** and drives two wheels through an **L298N** motor driver — a fixed forward-facing camera giving you a live first-person view as you drive.
+A small, sleek two-wheeled recon drone you and your kids can build together.
+A single **ESP32-S3-CAM** streams live video to a web app and drives two wheels through an **L298N** motor driver — a fixed forward-facing camera giving you a live first-person view as you drive.